-Rebecca Weingartner is a performer, choreographer, teacher and Rolfing practitioner, born in Seoul and based in Basel.
-She studied contemporary dance at Tanztheaterschule Zürich and the ARTez dance academy Arnhem in the Netherlands as well as physical theater and academy of arts in Amsterdam.
+Rebecca Weingartner is a Hong Kong-swiss artist, born in Seoul.
+She lives and works in Basel, Switzerland.
+She studied contemporary dance at Tanztheaterschule Zürich and the ARTez dance academy Arnhem in the Netherlands as well as physical theater at the academy of arts in Amsterdam (AHK).

-Together with Benjamin Lindh Medin, she founded the company for young audience Lindh & Weingartner in 2019.
+Together with Swedish performer Benjamin Lindh Medin, she founded the company for young audience Lindh & Weingartner in 2019.

 About the Company